 If you do emergency restoration, remediation, or construction services in a health care facility (“HCF”) or are conducting a major renovation at an existing HCF, you must be aware that this type of facility can pose specific infection risks to susceptible individuals and population risk groups.

 One of the biggest challenges that Restoration Constructors face is what industry-accepted infection prevention and control (“IPAC”) standards and principles may apply to these projects, and when and how to practically implement required measures during various phases of a particular project.
+This is an awareness course that teaches content focused on key, industry-accepted IPAC principles that are commonly known and used throughout Canada.

-This course primarily focuses on the requirements of Section 8 (Infection prevention and control measures for new construction projects) of the CSA
+Although this course is not ‘approved’ by the CSA Group, this course primarily focuses on the requirements of Section 8 (Infection prevention and control measures for new construction projects) of the CSA

 Standard Z317.13-17 Infection Control During Construction, Renovation, and Maintenance of Health Care Facilities.